tedconf/symfony-doc-unofficial/getting-started/pt_BR/06-Web-Server-Configuration.markdown

 O modo feio
 -----------

-In the previous chapters, you have created a directory that hosts the project.
-If you have created it somewhere under the web root directory of your web server, you can already access the project in a web browser.

 Nos capítulos ateriores você criou o diretório que hospeda seu projeto.
 Se você criou o projeto em algum lugar dentro do diretório raíz do seu servidor web, você já deve conseguir acessar a pasta web/ seu projeto pelo browser.

 Como não há nenhuma configuração, é muito rápido de visualizar o projeto.
 Tente para acessar o arquivo `config/databases.yml` no seu navegador para compreender a más consequências dessa atitude preguiçosa.